 Q: How long does the treatment take?

 A: The basic correction program takes approximately sixteen hours, an estimate based on the median time for treatment.
 The length of each person’s program varies because of individual needs.
-Some people with only one or two areas of deficit may take just eight hours to complete Brain Integration, whereas others with several areas of deficit need more time.
+Some people with only one or two areas of deficit may take just twelve hours to complete Brain Integration, whereas others with several areas need more time.

 Q: What happens during the treatment?

-A: We first start with an initial assessment that serves as a benchmark against which to evaluate future change.
+We start with an initial assessment that serves as a benchmark against evaluating future change.
 During this session, we assess the electromagnetic activity in the brain using muscle monitoring.
 This technique reveals the specific brain areas that need the most attention.
 At the end of the assessment, we can tell the client the probable length of treatment required in his/her treatment.
 This session takes ninety minutes.
-We offer a free phone assessment for people living out of town.
+We offer a modified phone assessment for people living out of town.

 Subsequent sessions involve correcting the specific brain areas that showed in the assessment.
 The correction technique involves very light touch on specific points to re-establish electro-magnetic integrity within the brain.
 Thus, brain functioning is improved, specifically in learning ability, focus, and physical coordination.